 - Pour Chex into a large bowl so it’s ready for you to pour mixture over cereal and stir.

 - Put butter, chips of chocolate and peanut butter in a bowl and microwave about 30 seconds uncovered on high.

 - Stir contents, then heat for 30 seconds longer, then stir again.
 Do this another 30 seconds longer or until mixture is liquidy.

-- Stir in vanilla now, then drizzle over cereal.
+- Stir in vanilla extract now, then drizzle over cereal.

 - Gently stirring until evenly coated with your cereal or Bugles chips (seen above), you’ll then pour this into a gallon ziploc baggie.

 - Add powdered sugar, seal closed and gently toss together.